stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 flame, and lambent tricklings of the same monstrous fire were creeping about the ridgepoles of the house, barn, and sheds.
-It was a scene from a vision of Fuseli, and over all the rest reigned that riot of luminous amorphousness, that alien and undimensioned rainbow of cryptic poison from the well&mdash;seething, feeling, lapping, reaching, scintillating, straining, and malignly bubbling in its cosmic and unrecognisable chromaticism.
+It was a scene from a vision of Fuseli, and over all the rest reigned that riot of luminous amorphousness, that alien and undimensioned rainbow of cryptic poison from the well--seething, feeling, lapping, reaching, scintillating, straining, and malignly bubbling in its cosmic and unrecognisable chromaticism.

   Then without warning the hideous thing shot vertically up toward the sky like